eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

+##	Skill sets for Performance Engineering in Processor/Computer Architecture

 Skill sets for performance engineering, such as workload analysis, in computer architecture; or performance analysis and workload characterizations of microarchitecture designs in the context of design space exploration and benchmarking: